piyush-kurur/piyush-kurur.github.io/contents/posts/2013-11-04-Lambda-calculus.md

 references.

-The core idea of lambda calculus is an elegant notation invented by [Wikipedia:Alonzo Church]() to capture functions without naming them.
+The core idea of lambda calculus is an elegant notation invented by [wikipedia:Alonzo Church]() to capture functions without naming them.
 Consider the function that increments its argument by 1.
 In notation of lambda calculus one can write such an increment function as $λ x . x + 1$ (assuming of course that $+$ has already been defined).
 This